lifankohome/tip-js/README.md

 Required parameters:

 ```
- + text  : The text you want to show
+text  : (String) The text you want to show
- + top   : Margin top attribute of text
+top   : (String) Margin top attribute of text
- + period: Time to display
+period: (String) Time to display
 ```

 Optional parameters:

 ```
- + index : z-index attribute of text
+index : (int) z-index attribute of text
- + side  : To show on Left or right
+side  : (boolean) To show on Left or right
 ```

 ### Comprehensive example: